Failure12/Restaurant_Management/README.md

 This is my first web application.
 This is not implemented till now.
 It is being implemented.
 I have started to build this app on 28/1/2022.
 Languages:
 HTML,PHP, CSS,JS,SQL have been used for this app.
 HTML and CSS are for the frontend.
 And PHP,SQL is for the beckand.
+I took help for making this web app from vijay thapa youtube channel

 Features: